truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

    Select **Flags** to specify how this ACE applies to newly created directories and files within the dataset.

-7. (Optional) Select **Apply permissions recursively**, found below the list of access control entries, if you want to apply this preset to all child datasets select.
+8. (Optional) Select **Apply permissions recursively**, found below the list of access control entries, if you want to apply this preset to all child datasets select.
+   This is not generally recommended as recursive changes often cause permissions issues (see the warning at the top of this section).

-8. (Optional) Click **Use Preset** to display the ACL presets window to select a predefined set of permission from the list of presets.
+9. (Optional) Click **Use Preset** to display the ACL presets window to select a predefined set of permission from the list of presets.
    See [Using Preset ACL Entries (NFS ACL)](#using-preset-acl-entries-nfsv4-acl)

-9. Click **Save Access Control List** to save the changes for the user or group selected.
+10. Click **Save Access Control List** to save the changes for the user or group selected.
 (Optional) Click **Save as Preset** to add this to the list of ACL presets.

 ### Using Preset ACL Entries (NFSv4 ACL)
 To rewrite the current ACL with a standardized preset, follow the steps above in [Configuring an ACL](#configuring-an-acl-nfsv4-acl) to step 8 where you click **Use Preset**, and then select an option: